kartik-venugopal/aural-player/README.md

 * **Track lists:** *Favorites* list, *recently added* and *recently played* lists.
 * **UI:** Color schemes (built-in and custom), window layout presets (built-in and custom), window snapping, collapsible UI components, adjustable text size.
 * **Usability:** Configurable media keys support, swipe/scroll gesture recognition

+## Known issues

+### Bad audio quality when using Bluetooth headphones

+If you notice poor audio quality when using Bluetooth headphones, try the following:

+**Fix# 1 - Set your system's input device to the built-in device **

+When you connect Bluetooth headphones to your Mac, if your headphones have a microphone, the OS will typically switch to using your Bluetooth microphone as its input device.
+Simply go to **System Preferences > Sound > Input**, and change the input device back to your Mac's built-in input device.

+This should fix the problem.
+If not, try Fix# 2.

+**Fix# 2 - Change your system's Bluetooth audio codec settings**

+Follow the steps clearly detailed [here](https://www.macrumors.com/how-to/enable-aptx-aac-bluetooth-audio-codecs-macos/).

 ## Screenshots